amalsaud/Ninjas-Stack/README.md

  After logging in, we have :
 - Users dashobard consist of a list of all registered users, their information, and their authority level, whether admin or normal.

-- Clicking on the developer's name will take us to the developer page , where we can start a conversation in thread manner.
+- Clicking on the developer's name will take us to the developer page, where we can start a conversation in thread manner.

-This allows us, as developers, to ask any question we have and get help from others .
+This allows us, as developers, to ask any question we have and get help from others.

-- Each message is displayed with the sender's name and time .
+- Each message is displayed with the sender's name and time.

-- likes on the answers and unlike .
+- likes on the answers and unlike.

-- Each message has a list of names of those who liked the message .
+- Each message has a list of names of those who liked the message.

-- Profile page , has all the user data where the user can update his/her password and all other data according to the validation instructions.
+- Profile page, has all the user data where the user can update his/her password and all other data according to the validation instructions.

-Now the Admin has all the previos featurs plus the following :
+Now the Admin has all the previos featurs plus the following:

-- Add new users .
+- Add new users.

 - Edit existing users date and authority level.

-- Remove existing users .
+- Remove existing users.

 ## Getting Started